outdreamer/build-a-cure-1/docs/specific/prediction.md

       - to find alternate path:

-        - functions to explain relationship: 'stereotypes & behavior that complies with stereotypes'
+        - functions to explain relationship between 'stereotypes & behavior that complies with stereotypes'

           - simple answer:
             - 'stereotype is true'